Sarnia Sea Lions Swim School

 - Change of Time slot: For continuity it is best for your child to remain at the same time for their swimming lessons, however, we understand that from time to time the need for change may arise.
 Changing the time will be subject to a £15 alteration administration fee per family for moving during term time.
 A change in time will not be charged if you notify us in advance of you wish to move to a different time at the end of a term.

 - Pool Closures: The Swim School hires swimming pools from various Schools / organisations and therefore is not directly responsible for pool maintenance.
 This means we occasionally come across problems out of our control.
-In the event of a closure we will attempt to contact each customer individually by email and, if short notice is given, make every attempt to text with a personal message.
+In the event of a closure we will attempt to contact each customer individually by email.
 Closures are very rare as generally pools are well maintained.
 However, as with everything in life, the unusual can happen.